-Currently based in Oxford, with easy access to London, I am a PhD Musicology student at University of Birmingham.
+Glaswegian, currently based in Oxford, with easy access to London, I am a Postgraduate researcher at University of Birmingham.

 I have an MA Hons in Psychology and a PG Diploma in Music Innovation and Entrepreneurship.